 The four injections to my spine almost made me swear (no worries, I didn’t).
-But I did inform the doctor he was off my Christmas list.
+I informed the doctor he was off my Christmas list.

 Over six months ago, I started feeling sharp pains in my lower back, throbbing / tingling down one leg, and numbness in the other.
 It felt like someone was tearing my leg from my body.
 I then progressed to having pain while sitting, standing and laying down.
 Sleeping through the night became a distant memory.
 On the advice of my chiropractor, I agreed to an MRI.
 It revealed two herniated discs impinging the nerves down my legs.